-It’s true that I am born in a Rajput community but using “Rajput” as my surname would have been as futile as using “Arya” because “Rajput” is not my gotra.
+I am indeed born in the Rajput community, but using “Rajput” as my surname would have been as futile as using “Arya” because “Rajput” is not my gotra.

-I am respecting my ancestors and in turn recognising myself as an individual.
+I am respecting my ancestors and, in turn, recognize myself as an individual.

 This whole name thing reminds me of the Bollywood movie Upkar (1967).
 Puran (played by Prem Chopra) was ashamed of his name.
-People used to make him feel his name was dated, and so he had changed his name from “Puran” to “Kumar.”
-It was his idea to get socially acceptable and to get worthy of mingling with so-called high society people.
+People made fun of him.
+And so he changed his name from “Puran” to “Kumar.”
+The idea was to get socially acceptable and get worthy of mingling with so-called high society people.

-Is using your gotra, as your surname is the only thing you need to do to acknowledge and accept who you are?
+Is using your gotra as your surname the only thing you need to acknowledge and accept who you are?

 There’s nothing in a name, or maybe everything.
 It depends on how you see it.